Rational Function Simplification for Integration-by-Parts Reduction and Beyond: Overviews of connected simplifiers

 Macaulay2 \cite{Macaulay2} is system for computation in algebraic geometry and commutative algebra, covering functionalities such as Groebner bases, free resolutions of modules, Betti numbers, primary decomposition of ideals, etc. Macaulay2 has been used in research in applying computational algebraic geometry to IBP reduction \cite{Zhang:2016kfo}.

+The fully expanded form is used for polynomial representation in our use of Macaulay2.
 In this paper, we use the Macaulay2 version 1.19.1+ds-6.

-\subsubsection{Maple}
+\subsection{Maple}

 Maple is a general-purpose computer algebra system.
 It is widely used in high energy physics.
 For example, the IBP reduction program AIR \cite{AIR} is written in Maple.
 Compared with its competitor Wolfram Mathematica, Maple offers a more conventional ALGOL/C-like programming language.
 Maple has seen continuous and active developments in high-performance algorithms relevant for polynomials and rational functions (see e.g.~\cite{monagan2013poly, monagan2017fermat, monagan2022speeding}).
 We use the \textit{normal} function in Maple to simplify rational functions, with the option \textit{expanded} to prevent polynomials from being kept in factorized forms.

-In this paper, we use the version Maple 2023 on Machine I and Maple 2019 on Machine II.
-The versions are different due to licensing reasons, and any effects on benchmark results will be commented on.
+Therefore the fully expanded form is used for polynomial representation in our use of Maple.